And how it differs from the computer application.

 The Summary of your computer displays approximately 39 words.
 Which isn’t a great improvement over the mobile app, but it allows you to be less stingy with your words.

-You are still able to utilize 2,000 characters with the mobile app.
+You are still able to utilize 2,000 characters with the mobile app and desktop.
 So your kick-ass Summary can be expanded.
 It will just take some scrolling for visitors to see it in its entirety.

 On the mobile app all your positions under Experience must be expanded.
 This requires a two-click process in order to access all jobs.